Classic Handcrafted Antique Whirligigs Made in USA!

 Deck Mount - This mount is made for decks.
 12" high x 6" square base.
 Some assembly required.
-Available in tan or white colors.
+Available in brown or white colors.

 46" Garden Post - This 46" long stake allows you to mount your whirligig anywhere in your yard or garden.
-Tapered point for easy installation.
+Easy installation.
 Sturdy galvanized metal construction that will not rust.
 Ships unpainted silver color, but can be painted in any color desired.
 Proudly made in the USA!
 (Available at checkout) Note: Must ship separately.
 Freight cost included in price.